How a family business survive, recover from the pandemic?

-Many articles on business urge to pivot and adapt to the new situation.
+Many articles focus on the business urge to pivot and adapt to the new situation.
 But for families running businesses, effecting change can be difficult.
 A lot of issues are on the line.
-Tightening of belts follow and resistance might surface.
+The tightening of belts follows and resistance might surface.
 To manage change, family businesses need the following:

 Gather everyone.
 Family members involved in the business should be well informed.
 They need to know the severity of the situation and the challenges moving forward.
 Unity is key in this turbulent and uncertain period.

 Basic to unity, the family should continue to share the vision.
 Lack of a shared vision threatens the sustainability of a family business.
 This is crucial when the owners involve multiple generations.

 Succeeding as a family business in Visayas and Mindanao

 The eight family business successes above showed ways of adapting to the “New Normal.”
 Consider the following:

 Economic recovery does not mean going back to the old way of doing business.
 With the bulk of the customers told to stay at home, one way to reach them would be going online.
 GT Cosmetics relies on its Facebook page to announce where products are available.
 Others do more sophisticated and effective use of digital PR and marketing.